This post was most recently updated on January 18th, 2023

 The OTT and CTV industry is continuously evolving and growing.
 Who knows, in a few years, all traditional television services could become extinct.
 Whatever happens, it provides an enormous opportunity for publishers creating video content and advertisers looking to reach more users.

-To find out how you as a publisher can maximize your ad revenue, contact MonetizeMore for a free consultation today!
+To find out how you as a publisher can maximize your ad revenue, sign up for a Professional account at MonetizeMore today!